-• Contact the parent/s or carer/s of the pupil concerned, if this has not already been done.
-You may wish to take advice from Children's Social Care before contacting the

-• Ensure that the parent/carer understands that a record will be kept by the school.
+- Contact the parent/s or carer/s of the pupil concerned, if this has not already been done.
+You may wish to take advice from Children's Social Care before contacting the parent/carer.
+If, having sought advice, you believe that sharing this information may increase the risk of harm to the pupil do not share with parents at this stage.
+You must document your decision-making here if the decision is made not to share information with parents/carers.
+In the majority of cases informing the parents/carers of the concern / disclosure which has been reported will not increase risk.
+Ask for any additional information from the parent/carer if applicable. - Ensure that the parent/carer understands that a record will be kept by the school.